Performance of the ATLAS RPC detector and Level-1 muon barrel trigger at $\sqrt{s}=13$ TeV: ATLAS detector and resistive-plate chambers

 Each single RPC detector layer is constructed from two parallel resistive electrodes which are made of high-pressure phenolic--melaminic laminate (bakelite) with a high resistivity of approximately $10^{10}\ \Omega~\textrm{cm}$, as illustrated in Figure~\ref{fig:rpcpanel}.
 The bakelite sheet prevents self-sustaining discharges and limits the amount of charge produced in an ionisation event, thus allowing the high-rate operation of RPCs.
 A thin coat of linseed oil is applied to the inner surfaces of the electrodes in order to ensure their smoothness.
 The two electrodes are separated by a distance of 2~mm using insulating polycarbonate spacers, with a diameter of approximately 12~mm, which are placed every 10~cm.
 The spacers cover approximately 1\% of the detector surface and therefore reduce the RPC efficiency by the equivalent amount.

 The external sides of the resistive electrodes are coated with a graphite paint.
 A reference voltage of 9.6~kV is typically applied across the two electrodes.
-The actual applied voltage is automatically adjusted according to continuous temperature and pressure readings in order to provide a muon detection efficiency equivalent to that obtained at a temperature of $24^\circ$C and a pressure of 970~mbar~\cite{Aielli:2013nea}.
+The actual applied voltage is automatically adjusted according to continuous readings of environmental temperature and pressure parameters in order to provide a muon detection efficiency equivalent to that obtained at a temperature of $24^\circ$C and a pressure of 970~mbar~\cite{Aielli:2013nea}.
+The average applied voltage across all detector chambers was 9.6~kV, with the standard deviation of about 26~V. These variations were due to changes in environmental temperature and pressure with respect to the standard conditions.

 The RPCs are continuously flushed with a gas mixture of $\mathrm{C_2H_2F_4}(94.7\%)\text{--}\mathrm{C_4H_{10}}(5\%)\text{--}\mathrm{SF_6}(0.3\%)$.
 This mixture includes a quencher component ($\mathrm{C_4H_{10}}$) that helps to avoid propagation of the discharge and an electronegative component $(\mathrm{SF_6})$ that helps to limit the growth of avalanches.
 This gas mixture has a strong greenhouse effect and it is currently being phased down in the European Union, thereby also leading to rising cost.
 For these reasons, new gas mixtures are under investigation for future RPC operation~\cite{Rigoletti:2020exj,Guida:2020yqs}.

 The ATLAS RPCs are operated in avalanche mode, with the probability to produce streamers during the gas multiplication of the primary ionisation kept below 2\%~\cite{Guida:2016qjq}.
 The reduced pulse charge in avalanche mode provides a high rate capability and enables stable operation over the required detector lifetime.
 The lower gas amplification of the avalanche mode is compensated for by a high signal amplification gain of the FE electronics~\cite{abbrescia2018resistive}.